QuantEcon/continuous_time_mcs/lectures/memoryless.md

 plt.show()
 ```

-**Solution Continued:**

-The fit is already very close, which matches with the theory in Exercise 1.
+The fit is already very close, which matches with the theory in [](memoryless-ex-1).

 The two lines become indistinguishable as $n$ is increased further.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()
 draws = draw_X(n=10_000)
 empirical_exceedance = [np.mean(draws > t) for t in t_grid]